MenshikovDmitry/OutlineVPN_Admin/README.md

 ## Description

 This project is a proxy wrapper around the [OutlineVPN API](https://github.com/jadolg/outline-vpn-api).
 It allows to manage VPN keys, set data limits, and monitor usage.
+At this point it is very basic admin panel.

+ **!!WARNING!!: This application is not secured and should not be exposed to the Internet directly.
+It must be placed behind a reverse proxy that handles authentication.
+Failure to do so can expose sensitive information and potentially allow unauthorized access.**

 ## Installation
 Ensure that this container uses the same network as the OutlineVPN server.